edge-cloud/www.edge-cloud.net/_posts/2013-06-28-tcp-throughput-amazon-aws-regions.md

 Looking at the traceroute between the two instances one can clearly see that Amazon uses its own links to connect the regions.

-_Side Note:_ The network team at Amazon AWS should brush up their skills on <a href="https://en.wikipedia.org/wiki/Reverse_DNS_lookup" target="_blank">Reverse DNS lookups</a> as almost none of the routing hops&#8217; IP addresses resolves to DNS names.
+_Side Note:_ The network team at Amazon AWS should brush up their skills on <a href="https://en.wikipedia.org/wiki/Reverse_DNS_lookup" target="_blank">Reverse DNS lookups</a> as almost none of the routing hops' IP addresses resolves to DNS names.
 But the Autonomous System (AS) number of hops clearly shows that the IP addresses belong to Amazon.

-### &#8220;Broken&#8221; example, not Amazon AWS
+### "Broken" example, not Amazon AWS

-Let&#8217;s have a look at another example, not Amazon AWS.
+Let's have a look at another example, not Amazon AWS.
 This time the two workloads reside in data centers in Miami (Florida) and Las Vegas (Nevada).
 The RTT between the two workloads is 75 ms. In this case the sites are not connected via dedicated links, but instead both sites are connected to the internet via 100 MBits/sec uplinks.
 Thus the traffic between the sites traverses the Internet.

 <div id="attachment_434" style="width: 635px" class="wp-caption aligncenter">
   <img src="/content/uploads/2013/06/AmazonAWS-throughput1.png" alt="Figure 2: Broken single TCP stream throughput (Not Amazon AWS)" width="625" height="299" class="size-full wp-image-434" srcset="/content/uploads/2013/06/AmazonAWS-throughput1.png 625w, /content/uploads/2013/06/AmazonAWS-throughput1-500x239.png 500w" sizes="(max-width: 625px) 100vw, 625px" />